OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 //TODO: CONTINUE HERE!

-EXPLAIN DO'S AND DON'TS
+Jeroen does:EXPLAIN DO'S AND DONT'S

 #### 3.2.2 Storing it in a secrets management system

-EXPLAIN DO'S AND DON'TS
+Jeroen does: EXPLAIN DO'S AND DONT'S

 #### 3.2.3 Not touched by CI/CD at all

+Jeroen does: EXPLAIN DO'S AND DONT'S

 ### 3.3: Authentication and Authorization

-HOW DOES A PIPELIEN AUTHENTICATE?
+Jeroen does:HOW DOES A PIPELINE AUTHENTICATE?
 HOW DO YOU KNOW AUTHORIZAITON IS OK?

 ### 3.4: Logging and accounting

-HOW CAN YOU TELL WHO ACCESSED THE SECRET WITH THE PIPELINE?
+Jeroen does:HOW CAN YOU TELL WHO ACCESSED THE SECRET WITH THE PIPELINE?

 ### 3.5.
 Rotation vs Dynamic Creation

-DO YOU ROTATE PER ACTION, OR CREATE NEW SECRETS UPON DEPLOYMENT?
+Jeroen does: DO YOU ROTATE PER ACTION, OR CREATE NEW SECRETS UPON DEPLOYMENT?

 ### 3.6.
 Pipeline Created Secrets

-HOW TO USE A SECRETS PIPELINE
+Jeroen does:HOW TO USE A SECRETS PIPELINE

 ## 4. Cloud Providers